Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 It is delivered through people playing the role of mediators, or “translators,” systems/business analysts, product owners, and project managers.

 During the traditional software development lifecycle,
-the domain knowledge is “translated” into an engineer-friendly form known as an analysis model,
+The domain knowledge is “translated” into an engineer-friendly form known as an analysis model,
-which is a description of the system’s requirements rather than an understanding of the business domain behind it.
+Which is a description of the system’s requirements rather than an understanding of the business domain behind it.
 While the intentions may be good, such mediation is hazardous to knowledge sharing.
 In any translation, information is lost;
 in this case, domain knowledge that is essential for solving business problems gets lost on its way to the software engineers.
 This is not the only such translation on a typical software project.